2021 Popular Education Facilitation Training

 - Student Leadership Institute for Climate Resilience; and

 - Sustainability Resource Center Advisory Group

-Note: For interested past attendees of the 2019 Facilitation Training, some materials will be replicated although presented in a new format with a new cohort.
+Note: For interested past attendees of the 2019 or 2020 Facilitation Training, some materials will be replicated although presented in a new format with a new cohort.

-The training will take place over four virtual Monday/Wednesday sessions June 22, 24, 29, and July 1, from 3:00 pm to 5:00 pm each day.
+The training will take place over five virtual Tuesday/Thursday sessions June 22, 24, 29 and July 1 and 8, from 3:00 pm to 5:00 pm each day.
 The training is free of charge to participants.
 Full attendance at all sessions of the training is required for participation.
 Sessions will be interactive and require video presence, active participation in group breakout sessions, and brief presentations.
-Facilitation will be in English.
-We aim for this training to be fully accessible.
+Facilitation will be in English. *If you are more comfortable learning in Spanish, please indicate so on the registration form.
+We are able to provide Spanish language interpretation and translation as needed.* We aim for this training to be fully accessible.
 Please let us know in your application if you need any accommodations.